 Just off the Lobby, Opus Lounge entices guests with the city's most extravagant Afternoon Tea offering.
-In the bright two-storey space, guests meeting for business or stopping in during a day of shopping or sightseeing will be treated to an extensive menu featuring English and Parisian Teas, both with sweets created by award-winning Executive Pastry Chef Holger Deh.
-The highlight is the Golden Dragon Tea, which includes savouries laced with truffles and caviar, and delicate cakes piled upon silver etageres served with Champagne and fine imported teas - the experience even includes a two-hour massage at the Spa.
-Opus Lounge also serves breakfast and light fare all day.
+In the bright two-storey space, guests will be treated to an extensive menu featuring the Golden Dragon Tea.
+It includes savouries laced with truffles and caviar, and delicate cakes piled upon silver etageres served with Champagne and fine imported teas – the experience even includes a two-hour massage at the Spa.

-In the nearby Opus Bar, connoisseurs can savour premium liquors, Champagne and cigars in an old-time private club atmosphere, or perhaps sample the new jasmine scented signature cocktail, the Opus 1.
+In Opus Bar, connoisseurs can savour premium liquors, Champagne and cigars in an old-time private club atmosphere, or sample the new jasmine scented signature cocktail, the Opus 1.

 Ascending the stairs, the high style Cai Yi Xuan restaurant presents a broad menu of Cantonese cuisine, with emphasis on the Shanghai-Hangzhou region.
 Acclaimed Shanghai culinary master Tony Lu helped create a menu that specializes in dim sum, dumplings and pancakes, as well as local specialties such as the Beijing Appetizer plate and the famous Peking Duck.
 Overlooking the street with a sunlit formal dining room, Cai Yi Xuan also offers eight discreet private dining rooms.

-At Mio, the mood is distinctly Italian - lively, eclectic, international.
+At Mio, the mood is distinctly Italian – lively, eclectic, international, a reflection of Italian Chef Marco Calenzo, whose experience includes Michelin-starred restaurants throughout Europe.
 With its open kitchen serving fresh pastas and pizzas from a wood-fired oven, Mio invites groups of colleagues and friends to enjoy an evening of food and wine featuring the finest imported ingredients and bottles.
-Italian Chef Marco Calenzo, whose experience includes Michelin-starred Italian restaurants throughout Europe, suggests that the best way to begin the meal as the menu is reviewed is Mio's Bellini, served tableside from a trolley offering choices of fruit purees to mix with the house Champagne.

 On the Move: For Executive Travellers